 Green Card Through Registry

-Registry is a section of immigration law that enables certain individuals who have been present in the United States since January 1, 1972 the ability to apply for a green card (permanent residence), even if they are currently in the United States unlawfully.
+Registry is a section of immigration law that enables certain individuals who have been present in the United States since Jan.
+1, 1972, the ability to apply for a Green Card (permanent residence), even if they are currently in the United States unlawfully.

 - You are a person of good moral character